-I am interested in how knowledge is generated, used, valued and interpreted and this translates into research interests in: Patient involvement and communication in health care (Minimally disruptive healthcare, patient evidence, communication in healthcare, shared decision making); Clinical practice (Bases of clinical decision making, therapeutic alliance), and; Epistemology including evidence based practice, science and pseudoscience, evidence anthologies.
-I have a specialist interest in Dysphagia (swallowing disorders) practice and interventions specifically compensatory interventions and bolus modification techniques including thickened liquids.
+Arlene is interested in how knowledge is generated, used, valued and interpreted which translates into research interests in Health Professions Education, Clinical Practice (clinical decision making, evidence based practice, science and pseudoscience) and Patient Evidence and Shared Decision Making.
+She has a specialist clinical interest in Dysphagia (swallowing disorders) interventions, specifically bolus modification techniques including thickened liquids and sensory enhancement strategies.

 McCurtin A, Boland B, Kavanagh M, Lisiecka D, Roche C, Galvin R. 2019.
 A systematic review of Stroke Clinical Practice Guidelines and the intervention of thickened liquids for aspiration: Do recommendations support evidence based decision-making?
 J Eval Clin Practice

 McCurtin A, Brady R, Coffey K, O’Connor A. A tale of clarity and contradictions: speech and language therapist’s insights regarding the highly-used treatment of thickened liquids for post-stroke aspiration.
 International Journal of Therapy & Rehabilitation (accepted)